 Activities Over the Last Year

-The primary activity of SysMod is the annual one-day meeting at the ISMB/ECCB conference.
+The primary activity of SysMod is the annual one-day meeting at the ISMB/ECCB 2025 conference.
 It provides a platform for the latest developments in mechanistic and predictive modeling of biological systems and applications across disciplines.
 SysMod community hosts webinars and is also engaged in communication with community members via Google group, X (formerly Twitter), and LinkedIn pages.

 Outreach and other activities: Over the past year, SysMod has maintained a community discussion list (e.g., the announcement of impactful new research, meetings, job opportunities, etc.) and a community calendar (e.g., conferences, workshops, and schools).
 It has an active Google group with 300 active members.
-Additionally, SysMod maintains a LinkedIn page with about 100 followers and an X account with about 600 followers.
+Additionally, SysMod maintains a LinkedIn page with about 354 followers and an X account with about 600 followers.

 Equity, Diversification, and Inclusion Efforts

-Over the years, the SysMod coordinators have always promoted equal opportunities for researchers irrespective of their gender, beliefs, ethnicity, and other non-scientific aspects, as the highly diverse composition of the coordinators’ group, the scientific advisory board, and alumni indicate.
-From its inception, scientific quality has always been the first criterion for inviting keynote speakers.
-SysMod has always strived to achieve the highest scientific quality while inviting speakers from diverse countries with various backgrounds and ethnicities and with a gender balance to present a wide variety of excellent researchers within the community.
+Over the years, the SysMod coordinators have always promoted equal opportunities for researchers irrespective of their gender, beliefs, ethnicity, and other non-scientific aspects, as the highly diverse composition of the coordinators’ group, the scientific advisory board, and alumni indicates.
+From its inception, scientific quality has been the first criterion for inviting keynote speakers.
+SysMod has always strived to achieve the highest scientific quality while inviting speakers from diverse countries with various backgrounds and ethnicities assuring a gender balance, to present a wide variety of excellent researchers within the community.
 SysMod will continue to support underrepresented researchers when inviting keynote speakers.
 The submitted contributions, genders, and ethnicities will be balanced, depending on the potential presenting invited authors.
 Contributed talks and posters, on the other hand, are solely chosen based on scientific quality and soundness.

-Web site:
+Web site: https://sysmod.info

-Online Community group:
+Online Community group: https://groups.google.com/forum/?hl=en#!forum/sysmod

 Word cloud of SysMod topics